DesignInTheBlack/Elevate/README.md

 <br>

-#### 2. Design System Configuration
+#### 2. Design Token Integration

-If all you want to do is add a new design token type, you can simply import it in `elevate/config/design.ts` and add it to the `designSystem` object.
-For capability with the existing rules, you can spread the new token type into the existing token categories.
+When you create a new design token file, you must import it in `elevate/config/design.ts` and add it to the `designSystem` object.
+For compatability with the existing rules, you can spread the new token type into the existing token categories.

 **File:** `elevate/config/design.ts`